melexis/xunit2rst/README.rst

 the item ID.
 By default, the script adds *ITEST-* or *UTEST-* for integration or unit test reports, unless the prefixes already exist in the input file.

+By default, the test case report items get the same prefix as the test case items.
+You can extend the prefix of the test case report items by means of the ``--suffix`` input argument, which simply appends its value to the prefix (in front of the ``-`` character).

 Distinction Between Unit and Integration Test Reports
 =====================================================